min2ha/ukwa-site/content/target/53569/index.en.md

   "subject": "UK General Election 2017"
 }

-# Universities UK: Election 2017: what the manifestos say on higher education

 This blog outlines the most significant higher education commitments made by the Conservatives, Labour and Liberal Democrats at the 2017 General Election.